 Sveta Kata (St. Catherine's Day)

-In some parts of Croatia preparations for Christmas celebration begin on 25th November and last for an entire month, although this isn't a very common practice.
-Preparations for Christmas usually commence on Advent Sunday, as is customary in many western Christian churches.
+In some parts of Croatia preparations for Christmas begin on Sveta Kata (also referred to as Sveta Katarina) on 25th November and last for an entire month, although this isn't a very common practice.

 4th Sunday before Christmas Day